Geoffrey Cox (British politician)

+In January 2023 it was reported that Cox had, since the 2019 general election, earned more than £2 million in addition to his salary as an MP – the second-highest amount of any MP, with only former prime minister Theresa May having earned more.

-Early life
+Early life and education

-Charles Geoffrey Cox was born in Wroughton, Wiltshire on 30 April 1960 to Michael (a Royal Artillery Officer) and Diane Cox.
-He was educated at King's College, Taunton, a private school in Somerset.
-He studied law and classics at Downing College, Cambridge.
+Charles Geoffrey Cox was born on 30 April 1960 in Wroughton, Wiltshire to Michael, a Royal Artillery Officer, and Diane.
+He was educated at King's College, Taunton, a private school, before reading law and classics at Downing College, Cambridge.

 Legal career

-Called to the Bar at the Middle Temple in 1982, Cox started practice as a barrister; in 1992 he co-founded Thomas More Chambers, as its Head of Chambers.
-He was appointed Queen's Counsel in 2003.
+Cox was called to the Bar at the Middle Temple in 1982, and started practice as a barrister.
+In 1992 he co-founded Thomas More Chambers, as its Head of Chambers.
+He was appointed as a Queen's Counsel in 2003.

-For part of his career as a barrister, Cox was Standing Counsel to the government of the Indian Ocean island nation of Mauritius.
+For part of his career as a barrister, Cox was Standing Counsel to the government of Mauritius.
 His cases have included "civil fraud and asset recovery, commercial, human rights, defamation, and judicial review actions".
-He has appeared as leading counsel in the Supreme Court or the Privy Council, and he was increasingly instructed to lead in commercial actions and arbitrations overseas, appearing in the DIFC, Mauritius and the Cayman Islands.
+He has appeared as leading counsel in the Supreme Court and the Privy Council, and he was instructed to lead in commercial actions and arbitrations overseas, appearing in the DIFC, Mauritius, and the Cayman Islands.

-His criminal cases have included the Jubilee line corruption trial; representing Virendra Rastogi the owner of RBG Resources; and successfully defending a member of the Queen's Lancashire Regiment who had been accused of war crimes related to the death of Baha Mousa.
+His criminal cases have included the Jubilee line corruption trial and successfully defending a member of the Queen's Lancashire Regiment who had been accused of war crimes related to the death of Baha Mousa.